Department : Communication

 My background is in film, television and new media production.
 I produced the award-winning short film Pancho’s Revenge, which has been screened at the Guggenheim, the Smithsonian, and on PBS.
 I wrote and directed the film A More Perfect Union, which has been screened at dozens of festivals, and has been used as a teaching tool at several universities.
 Currently, I consult on documentary story construction and trends in television audiences and programming.

 My research interests include the emerging field of neurocinematics and bridging the disciplines of media studies and neuroscience.
-I am currently working on a book about our perception of real word through virtual environments.
+I am currently working on a book about our perception of the real world through virtual environments.

 Producer, editor, video/broadcast/new media consultant, videographer, audio production, gaffer/grip for feature films, broadcast and cable television, music videos, regional and national commercials, and corporate video/multimedia.